What is pneumococcal disease?

 - Tiredness or poor appetite

 A vaccine, like any medicine, could cause serious problems, such as a severe allergic reaction.
 The risk of this vaccine causing serious harm or death is extremely small.
-If you have concerns, talk to your doctor.
+If you have any concerns, talk to your doctor.

 What if my child has a moderate or severe reaction?
 What should I look for?